kylerbrown/bark/README.md

 - `bark-root` -- create root directories for experiments
 - `bark-entry` -- create entry directories for datasets
 - `bark-entry-from-prefix` -- create an entry from datasets with matching file prefixes
-- `bark-clean-orphan-metas` -- remove orphan `.meta` files without associated datafiles
+- `bark-clean-orphan-metas` -- remove orphan `.meta.yaml` files without associated datafiles
 - `bark-scope` -- opens a sampled data file in [neuroscope](http://neurosuite.sourceforge.net/).
 (Requires an installation of neuroscope)
 - `bark-convert-rhd` -- converts [Intan](http://intantech.com/) .rhd files to datasets in a Bark entry
 - `bark-convert-openephys` -- converts a folder of [Open-Ephys](http://www.open-ephys.org/) .kwd files to datasets in a Bark entry